coinjar/react-native-wagmi-charts/README.md

 The `LineChart.Provider` component sets up the context of your chart, `LineChart` composes the chart elements, and the `LineChart.Path` component renders your data in the form of a line path.

 > Note: This chart does not include an interactive cursor like in the animated example above.
-If you want one, [check out the "Basic Line Chart with Cursor" recipe]()
+If you want one, [check out the "Interactive Cursors" guide](#interactive-cursors)

 ```jsx
 import { LineChart } from 'react-native-wagmi-charts';